Row-aware Randomized SVD with applications

 Let $\mathbf{P} \mathbf{T} = \bA^T \mathbf{\Omega}$ be the thin QR factorization of $\bA^T \mathbf{\Omega}$.
 Then, following the reasoning of the standard RSVD, $\text{Range}(\mathbf{P})$ is a good approximation to the row space of $\bA$ and we are going to use this matrix to ``sketch'' $\bA$.
 Therefore, we compute a second skinny QR factorization, $\mathbf{QR}=\bA\mathbf{P}$, and compute the SVD of the small dimensional matrix $\mathbf{R}\in\mathbb{R}^{(k+\ell)\times(k+\ell)}$, namely $\mathbf{R}=\mathbf{W\Sigma X}^T$.
 The final approximation we compute is thus given by $(\mathbf{QW})\mathbf{\Sigma}(\mathbf{PX})^T\approx\bA$.
 The overall algorithm, along with the computational cost per step, is illustrated in Algorithm~\ref{alg1}.

 The first thing to notice by looking at Algorithm~\ref{alg1} is that our new R-RSVD has the same asymptotic cost of Algorithm~\ref{range_finder}.
 Indeed, we basically perform the same exact operations, but in a different order.
-On the other hand, at a first glance, it is not clear why this procedure should lead to a good SVD-like approximation to $\bA$.
-In particular, it is not straightforward to see why $\text{Range}(\mathbf{Q})$ should be a good approximation to $\text{Range}(\bA)$.
-Indeed, the columns of $\mathbf{Q}$ span $\text{Range}(\bA\mathbf{P})$ where $\mathbf{P}$ is not a sketching matrix but rather an orthogonal matrix whose range approximates the row space of $\bA$.
-With the next results we are going to show that not only $\text{Range}(\mathbf{Q})$ is a good approximation to $\text{Range}(\bA)$ but that it is also superior, in general, to the approximate space provided by the standard RSVD.
-To this end, we define the following quantities.
-By assuming $\mathbf{T}$ in Algorithm~\ref{alg1} to be nonsingular, we can write $\mathbf{P} = \bA^T \mathbf{\Omega} \mathbf{T}^{-1}$ and we can decompose the orthogonal matrix $\mathbf{P}$ in the coordinate system determined by the right unitary factor $\mathbf{V}$ of $\bA$.
-In particular, by following the partition in~\eqref{partition}, we have
+In particular, we can look at Algorithm~\ref{alg1} as Algorithm~\ref{range_finder} applied to $\mathbf{A}^T$ in place of $\mathbf{A}$.
+This equivalency implies that the two schemes achieve similar SVD-errors.
+Indeed, in Algorithm~\ref{alg1} this error is mainly driven by the quality of $\mathbf{P}$ in approximating the row space of $\bA$, unless a further multiplication with $\bA$ of the form $\mathbf{Q}^T\bA$ is allowed.
+The SVD-error fulfilled by the approximation provided by Algorithm~\ref{alg1} has the same nature of the one attained by Algorithm~\ref{range_finder}.
+Indeed, the former is of the form

+to which the bounds in Theorem~\ref{them_RSVD} can be applied.
+Nevertheless, whenever $\mathbf{Q}$ is computed by Algorithm~\ref{alg1}, $\text{Range}(\mathbf{Q})$ is in general a better approximation to $\text{Range}(\bA)$ than the approximate space provided by the standard RSVD.
+This feature should be seen as a by-product of our procedure, which can be particularly appealing in applications where certain quantities need to be explicitly projected onto $\text{Range}(\bA)$ or an approximation thereof.
+This was somehow already observed in \cite{Bjarkason2019}.
+Indeed, Algorithm~\ref{alg1} can be seen as a special case of~\cite[Algorithm~1]{Bjarkason2019} applied to $\bA^T$, in place of $\bA$, by setting $\nu=2$.
+However, our analysis leads to novel bounds on the quality of the computed $\mathbf{Q}$ that can be sharper than the ones provided in~\cite[Section 4.2.2]{Bjarkason2019}; see Example~\ref{Ex1}.